wrijpkema/developers-community/pages/documents/SecurityAndAuthenication/LiveEngageApplications/leappcreation.md

 |goal |  Indicates what you want to achieve with the engagement | string| Yes |supported values: url, purchase_total, num_of_pages, lead, service_activity |
 |consumer_identity | If the consumer does or doesn't have to be an authenticated user |  array| Yes | The value has to be set to auth. supported values: auth, unauth|
 |language_selection | Indicates the possibility of language selection  |  boolean |Yes ||

+### Quicklaunch menu

+Applications can be added to the QuickLaunch menu in the LivePerson UI.
+For applications to be available in the QuickLaunch menu, some criteria have to be met.
+In case of a Private LivePerson Application the JSON Manifest should contain the following properties:

+* `"quick_launch_enabled" : true`,

+* non-empty `entry_uri`,

+* the user profile should match one of the profiles listed in `enabled_for_profiles`.